semanticClimate/p/en/events/journal_ALIS.md

   - hackathon
 ---

 The year 2024 marks the centenary of the Father of Library Science, **S.R.
 Ranganathan’s** entry into his first professional position at the University of Madras, where he would remain until 1945.
 To mark this milestone centenary of data science and libraries in India, [ALIS](https://or.niscpr.res.in/index.php/ALIS) (Annals of Library and Information Studies) – a journal founded by Ranganathan – is planning a thematic issue on “**Data for Development**” to be published in September 2024.

+We at #SemanticClimate are glad to join hands with ALIS for this Special Issue, our Co-founders Gitanjali Yadav and Peter Murray-Rust have agreed to act as Co-editors, and the Special issue will have several papers by our alumni as well as winning teams at the recent Climate Knowledge Hackathon, reflecting the use and application of the semantic Toolkit for research.
 The special thematic issue will focus on various contours of data science and include papers that will address a broad range of sub-themes in the data science landscape.

 The world needs Ranganathan's vision and his commitment to both equity and technology.
 He included "children, the physically disabled, artisans, newly literate adults, the intellectually disabled, working-class individuals, and individuals with niche interests".
 In the colon classification he presaged the knowledge systems of today (NoSQL databases, name-value pairs, RDF, Wikidata) and he would be active in championing these today.

 ## Publishing timelines

-- Abstract acceptance (by March 31, 2024)
+- Abstract acceptance (March 31, 2024)
+- Table of Contents (This Page)
 - Submission full paper first draft (May 31, 2024)
 - Notification of revisions (June 15, 2024)
 - Submission of final revised version (July 27, 2024)